 In stark contrast, Growth Sector’s STEM Core cohorts take a unique approach to helping its program participants be successful in an accelerated pathway.
 To start, engineering and math faculty work together to co-design the math curriculum in order to provide valuable contextualization to the engineering field.
 Students also receive math-intensive training, course-specific individual math tutoring, individual counseling and hands-on engineering workshops to help them be successful in class.
 Students in the cohort also compete for paid internships at NASA and other industry partners.
 By taking two math classes per semester, participants are able to complete the pathway from Algebra to Calculus in 9 to 12 months.

-After five years of program implementation at a number of California community colleges, students in Growth Sector’s STEM Core programs have passed their math classes at a substantially higher rate than their peers.
-66% of students who start Growth Sector’s STEM Core cohorts go from Intermediate Algebra to Calculus in one academic year.
+After eight years of program implementation at a number of community colleges across the country, students in Growth Sector’s STEM Core programs have passed their math classes at a substantially higher rate than their peers.
+64% of students who start Growth Sector’s STEM Core cohorts go from Intermediate Algebra to Calculus in one academic year.
 This is remarkable when compared to the California statewide average of 4%.
 This is remarkable, especially considering that these students were also taking a double-load of math courses and introductory engineering/computer science courses at the time.